ppy/osu-wiki/news/2025/2025-12-22-project-loved-december-2025.md

 [![](/wiki/shared/news/2025-12-22-project-loved-december-2025/2135377.jpg?20251222)](https://osu.ppy.sh/community/forums/topics/2164224)

-[Project-G - Chronokinesia (Xykrome) (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2135377#osu) by ::nooj::{ user=8271086 } and [Feiri](https://osu.ppy.sh/users/3214844)\
+[Project-G - Chronokinesia (Xykrome) (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2135377#osu) by ::nooj::{ user=8271086 } and ::Feiri::{ user=3214844 }\
 176 BPM, 3:39 | 7.54★\
 The \[nooj x feiri Zhonya's Paradox\] difficulty is *not* being nominated for Loved.\
 *description written by ::BATBALL::{ user=15173952 }*

 Wowwww.
 Seems like ::chiv::{ user=6701656 } bummed out this month and forgot to nominate [Mahloola Regional Cup](https://osu.ppy.sh/community/forums/topics/1853003?n=1) customs.
 I guess I gotta get on the case... 🔍

-To start off our final round of *Wildcard* picks for the year, we have ::nooj::{ user=8271086 } and [Feiri](https://osu.ppy.sh/users/3214844)'s technical map opus on [Project-G - Chronokinesia (Xykrome) (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2135377#osu).
+To start off our final round of *Wildcard* picks for the year, we have ::nooj::{ user=8271086 } and ::Feiri::{ user=3214844 }'s technical map opus on [Project-G - Chronokinesia (Xykrome) (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2135377#osu).
 This might be one of the most relenting tech maps you will ever play.
 Starting after just the one-minute mark, you do not get a single break until the map reaches its end two and a half minutes later.
 In combination with the stunning visuals the two mappers present, this beatmap is a must-play to any high-level tech players looking to grind out a consistency score.

 Do you think you have what it takes?
 Vote YES on this map's voting poll to find out...